Chemical Engineering Course Outline

 Choice of advanced topics

 You undertake a project on Chemical Product Design and take a compulsory paper on environmental aspects of chemical engineering.
 You choose six further advanced topics from a list of optional papers which changes every year to reflect the research interests of academic staff.
-Past examples have included:
+Some are advanced chemical engineering topics - past examples have included:

 - electrochemical engineering

-You also choose a ‘broadening material’ paper on a topic that’s useful to chemical engineers without being part of the discipline, such as a foreign language or entrepreneurship.
+You also choose a ‘broadening material’ paper on a topic that’s useful to chemical engineers without being part of the discipline (past examples have included healthcare, biotechnology, a foreign language, and entrepreneurship).

 In addition, you undertake a research project.
 This might involve experimental, theoretical and/or computational work.
 Some projects support ongoing research activities within the Department, while others are ‘blue sky’ investigations leading to new research programmes.
 Several are sponsored by interested companies and successful projects sometimes lead to students becoming authors of publications in scientific literature.

 For further information about studying Chemical Engineering at the University of Cambridge see the Department of Chemical Engineering and Biotechnology website.